CaptainCodeman/rdx/docs/api-createModel.md

 }
 ```

-Reducer functions with a string name containing a '/' character allow the model to listen to actions defined and dispatched by other models.
+Reducer functions with a string name containing a `'/'` character allow the model to listen to actions defined and dispatched by other models.

 ## effects

 The `effects` property is a factory function that is passed a `store` parameter which provides access to the store's typed dispatch method and the current state.
-It should return a map of effect functions which are similar to the reducers except the functions don't accept the state as the first property and they can be async.
+It should return a map of effect functions, which are similar to the reducers except the functions don't accept the state as the first property and they can be `async`.

 Effect functions can use the same `model/function` string naming to listen to actions defined and dispatched by other models.